Customer Behaviour Policy

 Legislative, regulatory context and policy

-12. The General Data Protection Regulation (GDPR) and Data Protection Act 2018 govern how personal information is used.
-The Council complies with the Data protection Legislation in all its personal data processing activities, including the administration of the Council’s flags.
-Individuals are informed about the Council’s use of their personal data in relation to the flags through the Councils’ privacy notice.
+12. The General Data Protection Regulation (GDPR) and Data Protection Act 2018 governs how personal information is used.
+The Council complies with the Data Protection Legislation in all its personal data processing activities, including the administration of the Council’s Flags.
+Individuals are informed about the Council’s use of their personal data in relation to the Flags through the Council’s privacy notice.

 13. This policy will be reviewed every 5 years as a minimum.